 But it didn’t go well, not at all.
 The short version is they disowned me.
 To them, anyone who needed heroin addiction help was a loser, a moral failure, a scumbag.
 And truth be told, I WAS kind of a scumbag.
 I hurt a lot of people.
 I stole, lied, and cheated to get what I thought I needed.
 But it was what I DID that made me kind of a scumbag, not what I WAS.

 Things are different now.
-I sought help for my heroin addiction and things got better.
+I sought help for my heroin addiction by receiving substance abuse treatment programs and things got better.
 I’m clean about twelve years now and my family trusts me again.
 And I don’t blame them for disowning me now.
 How could I?
 I hurt them again and again with my actions.
 But they were also under a misconception, the same misconception most of the world lives under – that addiction itself is a moral issue.
 It’s not though.
 How we treat people – that’s the moral issue.